luizffgv/Glimmer/README.md

 Glimmer is modular.
 This means someone can make a package containing a Glimmer module and you can easily import its functionality into a Glimmer bot.

-A Glimmer module currently only supplies commands and categories of commands.
+A Glimmer module currently supplies commands, categories of commands, and event handlers.
 To create a Glimmer module, check the documentation for the `Module` class.